rancher/rke2-docs/docs/add-ons/rke2-security-responder.md

 title: RKE2 security responder
 ---

-The RKE2 security responder is an optional component that helps identify security updates for the RKE2 version running in your cluster.
-It collects non-identifying cluster metadata and sends it to an endpoint.
-The endpoint returns information about newer versions and security advisories that may apply to the cluster.
+The RKE2 security responder client is an optional component that helps identify security updates for the RKE2 version running in your cluster.
+It collects non-identifying cluster metadata and sends it to a service managed by SUSE.
+The service returns information about available versions and security advisories that may apply to the cluster.
 The source code for the security responder project is available in the [`rancher/rke2-security-responder` GitHub repository](https://github.com/rancher/rke2-security-responder).

 :::info Version Gate
-The RKE2 security responder is available beginning with RKE2 v1.37 as an opt-out component.
+The RKE2 security responder client is bundled with RKE2 v1.37 and newer, and is enabled by default.
 :::

 ## How it works

-The security responder runs as a Kubernetes `CronJob` in the `kube-system` namespace.
+The security responder client runs as a Kubernetes `CronJob` in the `kube-system` namespace.
 It runs every eight hours, collects the configured metadata, sends one request, and exits.
 It does not run as a persistent daemon or continuously monitor workloads.

 The default schedule is: